mellowcandle/bitwise/README.md

 Leave the program by pressing <kbd> q </kbd>.

+## Installation

+## Arch
+Your can use the AUR repository: https://aur.archlinux.org/packages/bitwise/

 ## Building from source

+*Make sure you have ncurses package installed*
 1. Clone the source code.
 2. ./bootstrap.sh
 3. ./configure